dlang-tour/english/gems/unittesting.md

 detailed statistics, will be generated.

-As the compiler is able to infer attributes for templated code automatically, it is a common pattern to add annotated unittests to ensure such attributes for the tested code:
+As the compiler is able to infer attributes for templated code automatically, it is a common pattern to add annotated `unittest`s to ensure such attributes for the tested code:

     @safe @nogc nothrow pure unittest